-Editor World is Offering a January 2020 Writing Challenge
+Editor World's January 2020 Writing Challenge

 Editor World is offering a January 2020 Writing Challenge for clients and writers around the world.
 Individuals who complete the challenge by writing for 30 minutes and posting their experience each day in January will be entered for a chance to win a Barnes & Noble gift card or $100 toward editing services with Editor World.
 The purpose of the January 2020 Writing Challenge is to encourage writers to start 2020 with a habit of daily writing, moving steadily toward their writing goals.